After School Sport and Arts Initiative

 A Unique After School Initiative

 The ASSAI is based on a set of program standards that guide schools to implement programs that are school-based, connected to the community, and accessible.
-The ASSAI currently supports children in kindergarten to grade eight in 31 BC communities in 17 school districts.
+At this time, the ASSAI is only available in select School Districts.

-The ASSAI is the recipient of the 2015 Premier’s Award for Innovation, recognizing its support for children facing barriers to participation, involvement of multiple community partners, community-driven programming, and strong learning network of ASSAI practitioners across the province.
+The ASSAI received a 2015 Premier’s Award for Innovation, recognizing its support for children facing barriers to participation, involvement of multiple community partners, community-driven programming, and strong learning network of ASSAI practitioners across the province.

 Check Out Some Videos Showing ASSAI in Action